kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 <iRODSDataObject 20233 uploaded.txt>
 ```

-**Note4:** Data object transfers using `put()` and `get()` spawn a number of threads in order to optimize performance for file sizes larger than a default threshold value of 32 Megabytes.
+**Note:** Data object transfers using `put()` and `get()` spawn a number of threads in order to optimize performance for file sizes larger than a default threshold value of 32 Megabytes.
 In other word, you are transferring in parallell if your transfer is bigger than 32 Megabytes.

 If you want to completely delete a data object you can use the `unlink()` method.
 Unless you provide the argument `force=True`, you are only moving the data object to the trash collection.